Generic Name: fondaparinux (fon DAP a rin ux)

 What other drugs will affect Arixtra (fondaparinux)?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with fondaparinux, especially other medicines used to treat or prevent blood clots, such as:
+Tell your doctor about all your current medicines and any you start or stop using, especially other medicines used to treat or prevent blood clots such as:

 abciximab, clopidogrel, dipyridamole, eptifibatide, ticlopidine, tirofiban;